1st Midlothian Artillery Volunteers: 78th (Lowland) Field Regiment

-After the British Expeditionary Force (BEF) had been evacuated from Dunkirk, 52nd (L) Division was sent to Cherbourg to form part of a reformed '2nd BEF', arriving on 10 June.
+After the British Expeditionary Force (BEF) had been evacuated from Dunkirk, 52nd (Lowland) Infantry Division was sent to Cherbourg to form part of a reformed '2nd BEF', arriving on 10 June.
 However, the situation of the French armies was hopeless and the division was evacuated again after only a week.

 As one of the few formations that still had its guns and equipment, the division became part of Home Forces' mobile reserve around London.
 Its field regiments had an almost complete establishment of modern Mk II 25-pounders.
-52nd (L) Division returned to Scottish Command in November 1940.
+52nd (Lowland) Infantry Division returned to Scottish Command in November 1940.

 One of the lessons learned from the Battle of France was that the two-battery organisation did not work: field regiments were intended to support an infantry brigade of three battalions.
 As a result, they were reorganised into three 8-gun batteries, but it was not until late 1940 that the RA had enough trained battery staffs to carry out the reorganisation.
 78th (L) Field Rgt accordingly formed 456 Fd Bty by March 1941.

-In May 1942 52nd (L) Division began mountain warfare training for a potential operation in Norway, but 78th (L) Fd Rgt left almost immediately.
+In May 1942, the 52nd (Lowland) Infantry Division began mountain warfare training for a potential operation in Norway, but 78th (L) Fd Rgt left almost immediately.